EadinWang/google-script/README.md

   ```

 4. Click **Save** (Ctrl/Cmd + S).
-5. Select the function to run from the dropdown at the top, then click **Run**.
+5. Select the function to run from the dropdown at the top if it's not selected.
+6. Click **Run**.
-6. Authorize the script the first time you run it.
+7. Authorize the script the first time you run it.
-7. Check the alert popup or **Executions → Logs** for a summary.
+8. Check the alert popup or **Executions → Logs** for a summary.
 Output looks like:
 ```
 RGB colors found in this presentation:
 #0087e4 — 2 run(s)